nosoop/SM-TFCustomAttributeStarterPack/README.md

 1. Clone the repository and its submodules: `git clone --recurse-submodules ...`
 2. Execute `python3 configure.py --spcomp-dir ${PATH}` within the repo, where `${PATH}` is the path to the directory containing `spcomp`.
-Verified working against 1.9 and 1.10.
+Builds against 1.10.
 3. Run `ninja`.
 Output will be available under `build/`.

 (If you'd like to use a similar build system for your project,